alvinkam33/CPSC210Project/README.md

 technology has transformed banking operations behind the scenes.
 Overall, this project will be a first step in trying to create that connection on my own.

+## How to Run

+Run the main.java file.
+Simple!

 ## User Stories